cocos/cocos-engine/EngineErrorMap.md

 Priority can't be set in Canvas node

+### 9201

+You should not move a UI node when that has a non-default priority

 ### 9300

 The current buffer beyond the limit in ui static component, please reduce the amount